-Jurors can park for free in the Shaw Park Drive Garage and Transit Center at 232 S. Meramec (maximum height for vehicles is 8'4" on level 1 and 7'4" on levels 2 and above).
+Jurors can park for free in the Shaw Park Drive Garage and Transit Center at 232 S. Meramec (maximum height for vehicles is 7 feet on levels 2 and above).
 The courthouse is accessible via MetroLink.
 The Clayton Station at South Central and Forest Park Parkway is located one block south of the courthouse.

-Bring your garage packing ticket with you to the Jury Assembly Room for parking validation.
+Bring your garage parking ticket with you to the Jury Assembly Room for parking validation.

 Each day you return, you must come to the Jury Assembly Room between 8:00 a.m. and 4:00 p.m. to have a parking stamp placed on your ticket.